Everything You Need to Know About Becoming a Home Health Nurse

 “Being a good advocate for your patients means calling the doctor when something isn’t going the way it should and monitoring your patients to ensure they’re safe,” Pourron says.
-Having the confidence to perform their duties well and to assert their patients’ needs to their doctor is one of the best ways home health nurses can serve their patients.
+Performing well independently and advocating or explaining patient needs to the physician are two skills that a great home health nurse needs.

-Being compassionate and willing to work with families are also vital qualities of a home health nurse.
+Compassion and communication are also vital qualities.
 “Communicating with the family about their needs and arranging your visits around their schedule lets them know they are important,” Pourron says.
-She adds that educating patients and their families about their disease and the recovery process is crucial in helping them reach their health goals, so home health nurses should be willing to devise creative teaching strategies!
+She adds that educating patients and their families about disease and the recovery process is crucial in helping them reach their health goals, so home health nurses should be willing to devise creative teaching strategies!

 How do you become a home health nurse?

 The first step to becoming a home health nurse is to get educated.
 But with so many educational tracks for nurses, what makes the most sense for you?
-We used real-time job posting analysis software to review the listed education requirements of over 40,000 home health nursing jobs, and found that 80 percent of these jobs require less than a Bachelor’s degree.** That means most home health nursing positions will be available to nurses who complete either a Practical Nursing (LPN) or Associate’s Degree in Nursing (ADN) program and pass the appropriate NCLEX exam for their level of practice.
+We used real-time job posting analysis software to review the listed education requirements of over 85,000 home health nursing jobs and found that 75 percent of these jobs require less than a bachelor’s degree.2 That means most home health nursing positions will be available to nurses who complete either a or Associate’s Degree in Nursing (ADN) program and pass the appropriate NCLEX® exam for their level of practice.

 Once you’re licensed, you’re fully qualified to work as a home health nurse—though some employers may want to see prior experience working in general nursing settings.